josharrington/devops-upgrade/starter-project/README.md

 1. Should talk HTTP.
 This ensures the service you build will be ready for the next parts.
 It also let's anybody interact with it!
 2. Should be stored in a Github repo.
 3. Should follow the principals of the [twelve factor app](https://12factor.net/).
 Importantly, never commit credentials to your repo!
+4. Intentionally leave out one or two features you would like to implement.
+We'll follow up on those later.
+Create issues in Github to track the progress of those missing features.

 If you are stuck on what to build, here are a few project ideas to get you started.
 Feel free to modify them as you wish.
 Or build multiple to start getting comfortable!